-(23) Gather information about the process, task or practical activity to be carried out.
-It may be useful to ensure that all aspects are covered by listing the steps involved.

-(24) It may be helpful to collect:

-- a. diagrams of the area; - b. information on plant and equipment such as manufacturers manuals; - c. lists of chemicals and products with safety data sheets; - d. history of any near misses or incidents; - e. standard operating procedures or practical laboratory manuals.
+- (22) Gather information about the process, task or practical activity to be carried out.
+It may be useful to ensure that all aspects are covered by listing the steps involved. - (23) It may be helpful to collect: - a.
+The diagrams of the area or photos of the situation; - b.
+The information on plant and equipment such as manufacturers manuals; - c.
+The lists of chemicals and products with safety data sheets; - d.
+The history of any near misses or incidents; - e.
+The standard operating procedures or practical laboratory manuals.